mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Made it 1/2 way through Accessing the DOM in React from kirupa
    - Thoughts: Well, at least I got some coding in.
 Everyday is what matters!

+  Day 88: May 25, 2018
+   - Today's Progress: Finished Kirupa's basic React Tuts
+   - Thoughts: Now I know the bones for a react app, but no idea how to make anything of my own... but at least I set up a dev environment!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)